Catalonia referendum campaigning enters final day

 Catalonia's separatist government is adamant it will go ahead with the referendum despite the country's highest court barring it on the grounds that it violates the country's constitution.

 Spain's central government says the referendum is illegal, must not go ahead and that the result will not be recognized.
-Large numbers of state police officers have been deployed to the region to try to prevent the vote taking place.
+Large numbers of Guardia Civil police officers have been deployed to the region to try to prevent the vote taking place.

+A stream of tractors adorned with Catalan flags and pro-independence posters drove through the streets of Barcelona on Friday, as agricultural workers became the latest to turn out in support of the plebiscite.

+One tractor displayed a sign reading, "You don't scare us.
+Voting is not a felony."

 "We have to make it clear that there will not be a referendum," Spanish Foreign Minister Alfonso Dastis told CNN's Christiane Amanpour from Madrid on Thursday.